Wisdom without a teacher: Indian sources

 Reference to the Buddha's awakening without a teacher can be found in the Gaganagañjaparipṛccha, which states, "The Lord, having awakened through his own power (svayaṃbhū), entered into the state of perfect awakening (abhisaṃbuddha) by himself (svayam) to all moments of existence without a teacher (anācāryakam)."
 Likewise, the term "anācāryaka" also appears in the Ratnagotravibhāga, in which it is listed as a quality of the wisdom (jñāna) of the Buddha's attainment of Buddhahood.
 The Buddha is described as having "perfectly cognized its [Buddhahood's] unutterable nature by one-self (svayam), i.e. by means of self-born knowledge which needs no teacher."
 The same text also explains how the Buddha's awakening is "not dependent on others" (aparapratyayabhisambodhi), "because it is realized through one's innate knowledge."
 Similarly, the Avataṃsaka Sūtra states, "This wisdom transcends illusion, giving rise to the wisdom that is all-knowing, the wisdom that has no teacher, and the wisdom without obstructions."

 A parallel term is the self- or masterless ordination (svāmaṃ/svayambhūtva or anācāryaka upasampadā) in which a Buddhist monk ordains himself without a quorum of monks.
 The idea is found in Vasubandhu's Abhidharmakoṣabhāṣya with reference to the Vinaya (monastic rule).
+(Note: As an example of self-ordination in Chan, see the Lidai fabao ji, in which Liaojianxing, a female disciple of Baotang Wuzhu, tonsured herself and went on to become "a leader among nuns."
+Regarding this, Wendi Adamek comments: "In the Lidai fabao ji, a female practitioner tonsures herself and becomes a nun, functioning as the preceptor, the essence of the precepts, and the audience-recipient all in one."
+According to Adamek, the account in the Lidai fabao ji of Wuzhu's female disciples, including Liaojianxing, is "the earliest portrayal of Chan nuns in a known practice community.")
 The term can also refer to taking the bodhisattva vow by oneself, an act which is discussed in the Śrīmālādevisiṃhanāda sūtra and in the Bodhisattvabhūmi.